The Psychology of Portfolio Protection

 The Commitment Problem

-People buy protection when they are scared and cancel it when they are calm.
+People buy protection when they’re scared and cancel it when they’re calm.
 The pattern is identical to gym memberships in January.

 After three quiet years, the premium feels like waste.
 The board member who championed the hedge has moved on.
 The new CIO wants to put their stamp on the portfolio.
 The consultant points out that the hedge has been a drag on returns for twelve consecutive quarters.
-Every incentive in the system is pushing toward termination, and everyone involved is reasonable.
-They are just wrong.
+Every incentive in the system pushes toward termination, and everyone involved is reasonable.
+They’re just wrong.

 This is human nature, not stupidity.
-We are built to extrapolate recent experience.
-Three years of calm markets feel like they will continue indefinitely.
+We’re built to extrapolate recent experience.
+Three years of calm markets feel like they’ll continue indefinitely.
 The cost of protection is visible on every performance report.
-The benefit is invisible until the day it is not.
+The benefit is invisible until the day it isn’t.
+I’ve watched this exact sequence play out at multiple institutions, and by the time the committee revisits the decision, the crisis has already started.

-The solution is the same as for any commitment problem: pre-commitment devices, rules, and removing the decision from the emotional moment.
+The fix is the same as for any commitment problem: pre-commitment devices, rules, and removing the decision from the emotional moment.
 Write the hedge into the investment policy statement with a minimum duration.
-Define the conditions under which the program can be terminated (and make them hard to meet).
-Report the hedge as part of portfolio construction, not as a standalone line item that invites isolated P&L scrutiny.
+Define the conditions under which the program can be terminated, and make them hard to meet.
+Something worth noting about reporting: presenting the hedge as part of portfolio construction rather than a standalone line item keeps it from inviting isolated P&L scrutiny, which is usually what kills these programs from the inside.
+That framing choice alone can buy years of runway.

 The governance section of our common mistakes analysis covers the institutional dynamics in detail.
 The short version: if continuing the hedge requires someone to actively defend it during a performance review, the program will eventually die.
 The only programs that survive are the ones where termination requires an active decision, not continuation.